KorventennFR/Sudoku-Solver-in-AR-with-CNN-/README.md

 The database used contains pieces of a grid for each squares and adds a written number, a non-written number or nothing.
 The database is not provided within this git repo, however the code to create it is as well as some trained models.
-The model integretion is not done here (should be in main.cpp) since I couldn't retrive the last version of this code (this is a 4yo side project). if you need more info feel free to contact me.
+The model integretion is not done here (should be in main.cpp) since I couldn't retrive the last version of this code (this is a 4yo side project).
+Though this should be an easy thing to do since everything else is present and functional.
+ If you need more info feel free to contact me.

 *********************